danig89/PyBer_Analysis/README.md

 <br>
 ![City_Summary](Resources/city_summary.png)
 <br>
-- Rural areas appear to have had the least amount of rides, with 125 rides, while Urban cicties had the most, with 1,625 rides.
+- Rural areas appear to have had the least amount of rides, with 125 rides, while Urban cities had the most, with 1,625 rides.
 - Urban areas had the most number of drivers, with 2,405 drivers.
 Suburban cities came in second, with 490 drivers, and rural cities with 78 drivers.
 - Average fares were highest in rural cities, at $34.62.
 Urban city fares averaged at $24.53, and Suburban city fares average $30.97.
 - Rural communities had an average fare per driver of $55.59, Suburban $39.50, and Urban cities $16.57.